Republicans agree to slow down the confirmation process of Trump's nominees

 Trump's "proposed cabinet is unlike any other in terms of its wealth, corporate connections and hard right ideological views, and the American people deserve nothing less than open and deliberate hearings going forward," Schumer said.

-Two other nominees who are scheduled to have committee hearings Thursday - billionaire investor Wilbur Ross to be Commerce Secretary and neurosurgeon Ben Carson to be secretary of the Department of Housing and Urban Development - have not completed their paperwork for the Office of Government Ethics, which could impact their hearing schedule, according to a Democratic aide.
+One other nominees who are scheduled to have committee hearings Thursday - Ben Carson to be secretary of the Department of Housing and Urban Development - has not completed their paperwork for the Office of Government Ethics, which could impact his hearing schedule, according to a Democratic aide.

 The head of the Office of Government Ethics, Walter Shaub, sent a letter to Schumer over the weekend calling the lack of paperwork by nominees unprecedented.